I am a mother of two and work part-time in healthcare at a local hospital. I am passionate about food, cooking, and health issues.

 Download an app to make your life easier.

 - Mosley recommends My Fitness Pal, which is a calorie counter and exercise tracker.
 This helps to track fast day calories.

-Both apps are free, and worth looking into!
+Both apps are free and worth looking into!

-- Mosley suggests you don’t weigh yourself too often.
+- Mosley suggests that you don’t weigh yourself too often.
 Due to the nature of this diet, your weight can fluctuate 2 to 3 pounds each week.

 - I would take body measurements once per month.
 I suggest committing to a 5-week program, like Mosley did, and see where you are at, at that point.
 That is only 10 days of dieting!

 Will This Diet Work If I Only Want to Lose 10 Pounds?

 - Mosley was 187 pounds, and 5'11".
 For most people, this doesn’t sound like he would need to lose too much weight.
 He was able to get down to 169 pounds until his wife finally said, "stop!"